yifu0529/github.io/Pages/projects.md

 - The project is supported by EPSRC project, Robust Extra low-cost solar nano-grid (RELCON), to develop microgrids for energy-poor communities.
 - Modeled the power flow in the networked microgrids considering droop control and smart load shedding.
-- Constructed a distributionally robust joint chance-constrained optimization (DR-JCC) framework for controlling networked microgrids considering solar generation uncertainty and utility contingencies.
+- Constructed a distributionally robust joint chance-constrained optimization framework for controlling networked microgrids considering solar generation uncertainty and utility contingencies.
 - Developed an easy and fast solving method for the NP-hard optimal Bonferroni approximation.
 - The research is published in IEEE Smart Grids jounral and CDC conference.